koenrane/KR-new-site/content/design.md

 : Multipliers  like "2x" are 2x more pleasant than "<span class="no-formatting">2x</span>."

 Full-width slashes
-: Used for separators like "cat" / "dog" in place of "cat"<span class="no-formatting"> / </span>"dog" - note that both have the same number of spaces!
+: Used for separators like "cat" / "dog" in place of "cat"<span class="no-formatting"> / </span>"dog" - note how cramped the EB Garamond halfwidth "/" is!

 Mathematical definitions
 : In the past, I used the $:=$ symbol to denote definitions (as opposed to normal equations).
 I now convert these symbols to the self-explanatory $ :=$.